jollyoldsaintnixon/goodPlays/README.md

   INDEX:
     - implement paginate (somehow)
   GAME COMMENTS:
-    - can click on comment in user profile to go to that comment's location within the game show page
+    - can click on comment in user profile to go to that comment's location within the game show page.
+The issue now is sometimes the jump occurs before the comments all load, so the anchor is too high up
+    - errors render if submission unsuccessful
     - comments respect white space breaklines
     - make child rearing more efficient
     - reply box closes on submit